camarman/GTRPy/README.md

 # GTRPy

 GTRPy is a python package that allows you to calculate the well-known tensors in General Theory of Relativity, without *writing a single line of code*.
-Furthermore, you can apply many operations to 6 different type of fields, *in both 4D and 3D*.
+Furthermore, you can apply many operations to 6 different type of fields, *in 3D and 4D*.

 > It's tested for GNU/Linux, however it should also work in macOS.
 If you ever encounter with a problem, feel free to create an issue.